ghi-electronics/Docs/ucm/standard.md

 GPIOs are the digital I/O pins that allow the user to interface with basic devices such as a buttons (input) or LEDs (output).
 GPIOs are very versatile and can also be programmed to perform more advanced communication and control duties. [*Sample TinyCLR code*](../tinyclr/tutorials/gpio.md)

 ### IRQ (Interrupt Request Capable GPIO)
 IRQ capable GPIO pins can be programmed to interrupt a program when the input to the pin changes.
-For example, an IRQ could be used by a WiFi module to signal the processor that it is receiving data.
+For example, an IRQ could be used by a WiFi module to tell the processor that the WiFi module is receiving data.
 The processor would then stop what it is doing to get the data from the WiFi module. [*Sample TinyCLR code*](../tinyclr/tutorials/gpio.md#digital-input-events)

 ### USB Client
 Used to communicate with a USB host.
 Often used to program and debug embedded devices.